TekCastPork/TekCastPork.github.io/datasheets.md

 	- [TTL](#ttl)
 - [Specialty](#specialty-ics) (555 timer, DAC, ADC, ETC)

 If an IC has been supplied from various companies then each company's datasheet is available.

 NOTICE: Texas Instruments acquired National Semiconductor, so any NS ICs use TI datasheets now if an actual NS datasheet could not be found.

 NOTICE 2: All the chips here are ones that I have in my kit, so some of them may not be what we actually were given, so don't panic if you can't find one of the ICs in your kits.

-### Updates:
-- If you think a datasheet is missing or that a correction needs to be made, please submit a ticket [here](https://github.com/TekCastPork/TekCastPork.github.io/issues/new/choose).
-Using those forms will let me know/remind me since it will email me.
- - Most recent change: Added 2 more datasheets for LM741.
-Datasheets from National Semiconductor and Fairchild Semiconductor.

 ## Basic Logic ICs